-Sione Aeschliman (pronounced see-OWN ASH-lemon) is an editor and writing coach with a Master’s degree in English and over fourteen years of editing experience.
-Despite living in Portland, Oregon, she does not own a bicycle and is woefully underprepared for the zombie apocalypse.
+Sione Aeschliman (pronounced see-OWN ASH-lemon) is an editor and writing coach with a Master’s degree in English and over fifteen years of editing experience who gets massive amounts of satisfaction from helping authors achieve their writing and publishing goals.
+Despite having lived in Portland, Oregon off and on since 1998, she does not own a bicycle and is woefully under-prepared for the zombie apocalypse.
 She does, however, live with an adorkable dog named Milton who’s an Expert Urban Forager.
-She can't wait to read the submissions, reconnect with members of the Twitter writing community, and meet new writer-friends.
+This is Sione's second year as a Revise & Resub (RevPit) editor, and she can't wait to connect with existing writer friends, make new ones, read the 2018 submissions, and get to work on another amazing book!

-What can writers expect from working with you during the contest?
+What can writers expect from working with you during #RevPit, including communication?

-What do you expect from writers during the contest revision process?
+What do you expect from writers during the #RevPit revision process, including communication?

 What hobbies do you have outside of writing and editing?

 Reading the heck out of books (of course), going to surf-punk and post-punk shows at dive bars and eating delicious foods (Italian, Mexican, Thai, & sushi among my faves) with my peeps, taking walks with Milton, hosting game nights (think Settlers of Catan, Elder Sign, and Lord of the Rings Trivial Pursuit), binge-watching TV shows (e.g. Black Mirror, Blindspot, The Blacklist), traveling with my awesome mom.

 What was your favorite childhood book and what did you love about it?